cdnnnn/cdn/file.md

 export default function NewEvaluation() {
   const dispatch = useAppDispatch();
-  // Only used inside `launch()` — see the comment there.
-Everywhere else
-  // in this component, `draft` from useAppSelector below is what to use. const store = useStore();
   const navigate = useNavigate();
   const [step, setStep] = useState(0);
   // Bumped by StepErrorBoundary's "Try again" button to force a fresh